seanprawn/EHA---Desktop-Stock-Application/README.md

 SymmetricDS(Java-based) was used for database sync.

 ### Documentation:
 The documentation provided encompasses the entire project, I tried to be as detailed as possible and included everything from planning to implemenation.
-This was also submitted as part of my assignments for the final year project.
+(This was also submitted as assignments for the final year project)
 ### Included in the documentation attached you will find:
 * In depth descriptions of the proposed system,scope, client and community involved
 * Literature review and research